Charliechen114514/CCIMXDesktop/README_EN.md

 ### 🚀 Planned optimization of the desktop body:

-- More refined porting of system status monitoring card applications (hard storage, memory, etc.)
-- Card expansion system
-- Add a drop-down quick settings channel (brightness adjustment, etc.)
+- Add a pull-down quick settings channel (brightness adjustment, etc.)
-- Add desktop refresh function for buttons
+- Add a desktop refresh function for buttons
-- Add better folder and storage functions for desktop services
-- Develop a **to-do/reminder application** that is deeply integrated with the desktop.
+- Develop a **to-do/reminder app** that is deeply integrated with the desktop.
 Support displaying upcoming reminders in the status bar and important reminders on the lock screen.
+Enhance the automatic brightness reduction after a long period of inactivity and the brightness enhancement setting when clicking
+- Plan to add a lock screen and user settings interface (the most basic user system)

 ### 🚀 Plan to write and provide more external basic programs: